 Earlier this month president Nicolas Maduro created a security body, the CESSPA, to coordinate information from intelligence organisations.
 Opposition spokespeople and private media have categorised the new body as “Castro-esque”, “dictatorial”, and “limiting free speech”.

-The CESSPAreported on the CESPPA as “cold war logic”.
+English language media outlet, the Inter Press Service (IPS) reported on the CESPPA as “cold war logic”.
 The IPS quoted Rocio San Miguel, director of the organisation Control Ciudadano as saying the CESPPA aims to “turn some citizens into vigilantes and informers…all bodies and people will be obliged to supply information that CESPPA requires on practically anything”.

 The IPS did not cite any examples of such governmental actions over the last 14 years to sustain the quote, and did not mention that Rocio San Miguel is a weekly columnist for the right wing Venezuelan newspaper Tal Cual.